 Equipment Financing Company

-For smaller and faster equipment loans, or for a borrowing options with less demanding qualification requirements, business owners can work with equipment financing companies like Smarter Finance USA.
+For smaller equipment loans, or for a borrowing options with less demanding qualification requirements, we recommend Smarter Finance USA.
 They can help you get funded for up to $100K worth of equipment with as little as 5% down.
 Their approval and funding period typically takes less than a week.

 Equipment Loans vs Equipment Leases

 Equipment financing can refer to either an equipment loan or an equipment lease.
 The biggest difference between the two forms of financing concerns the ownership of the equipment, and how that ownership is reported on your business balance sheet and taxes.